-For policies governing all graduate degrees, see AP.6 Graduate Policies.
+For policies governing all graduate programs, degrees, see AP.6 Graduate Policies.

-Reduction of Credit

-Students entering the doctoral program with a master's degree in a related discipline may request that the required credits for the doctoral degree be reduced by a maximum of 30 credits with approval of the director of graduate studies and the associate dean and in accordance with university policy.
-More information can be found in AP.6.5.2 Reduction of Credits.

-Transfer of Credit
+Reduction of Credit Students entering the doctoral program with a master's degree in a related discipline may request that the required credits for the doctoral degree be reduced by a maximum of 30 credits with approval of the director of graduate studies and the associate dean and in accordance with universitypolicy.More information can be found in AP.6.5.2 Reduction of Credits.
+Transferring Previous Graduate Transfer of Credit into this Program

-Students who have prior graduate coursework that has not been applied to another degree may request to have a maximum of 24 of these graduate credits transferred, with approval of the director of graduate studies and the associate dean and in accord with university policy.
-More information can be found in AP.6.5.3 Transfer of Credit.
+Previously earned Students who have prior graduate coursework that has not been applied to another degree may request to have a maximum of 24 of these graduate credits transferred, with approval of the director of graduate studies and relevant graduate credits may the associate dean and in accord with university policy.
+More information can be eligible for transfer into this program; details can be found in the in AP.6.5.3 Transfer of Credit by Exam or Transfer section of this catalog. -